-Energy Deregulation essentially separates these three stages of the electricity market: generation, transmission, and distribution.
+In a nutshell, Energy Deregulation gives you the ability to shop for the best electricity rates.
+It separates these three stages of the electricity market: generation, transmission, and distribution.
 In deregulated states, utilities were forced to sell off their means of production and could only profit from distribution and transmission, since it’s still efficient for one company to handle the physical wires, billing, and maintenance.
 This opened the door to retail energy providers, who buy wholesale energy from generation companies to sell to the utility’s customers.

 Customers do not have a choice between utilities, and must still pay transmission and distribution fees to the utility in their respective service areas.
 However, customers are able to shop around for the actual supply of natural gas or electricity from various retail energy providers.
 These providers work with the utility to provide the supply, and the actual service is unchanged.
 In other words, the reliability of one’s electricity or natural gas services remains unchanged, since it is the responsibility of the utility, not the energy provider.
 When customers don’t shop around, they receive their energy supply from their utility (but they’re missing out on potential savings).

 As energy deregulation continues to grow, more and more providers have entered the market in different states.
 The result is that there is now more price competition than ever before.
 Residents and businesses of deregulated energy states have more options to compare price and electricity contract details.

 Energy deregulation, also known as restructuring, resulted from a long string of restructuring of federal policies that eased restrictions on local electricity markets.
 These began with the Energy Policy Act of 1992 and culminated in two Orders by the Federal Energy Regulatory Commission allowing states to make their own decisions about deregulation.
 Almost half of the U.S. states responded by taking steps towards deregulation, a process which has had concrete effects in breaking up generation monopolies and increasing effectiveness of delivery.